expandrew/media-cube/go-links/README.md

 ## Meta

-- Anything that is a subdomain of `go.` is mapped to a local service.
-These subdomains don't work on the public internet.
+- `go.` doesn't work on the public internet, only on my internal network.
 - `go.` also stands for "Grown Ocean," the name of my local network.
 - This article helped me a lot with understanding dnsmasq: [Internal Domains with DNSMasq and Pi-Hole](https://dev.to/stjohnjohnson/internal-domains-with-dnsmasq-and-pi-hole-4cof)
 - This article helped me succinctly change the Pi-hole port: [pi-hole: change default web admin port](https://jdsworld.com/tech-support/pi-hole-dns-change-default-web-port/)